Method2Model

 • A small synthetic or anonymised example, and

-• A short case summary describing the modeling problem in broad terms (without confidential operational details or real patient identifiers).
+• A short case summary describing the modeling decision in broad terms (without confidential operational details, sponsor identities, or patient identifiers).

 This generalized code and case summary may be: